oam-dev/rudr/docs/how-to/create_component_from_scratch.md

-# Build Component From Source
+# Create Component from Scratch

 In this tutorial, we will build a simple web app component written in Python that you can use for testing.
 It reads in an env variable TARGET and prints “Hello \${TARGET}!“.